jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 #### Lab Outcomes

 At the completion of this lab you will further your knowledge of shell scripting and enhance your abilities using Bash shell scripts.
 Sample code and text files are available in the textbook GitHub repo under `files > Chapter-08 > lab`.
 You will be writing shell scripts and your deliverable will be the shell scripts that satisfy each files requirements.
-Assume that `names.txt` and `roster.txt` are located in $HOME or `~`.
+Copy `names.txt` and `roster.txt` so that they are in the same directories as your shell scripts -- assume path `./`

 #### Part 1